sebnitu/vrembem/README.md

 import { Checkbox } from "@vrembem/checkbox"
 ```

-Then create an instance of the component either by saving it to a variable for later use or with the auto initialization option set to true.
+Create an instance of the component either by saving it to a variable for later use or with the auto initialization option set to true.

 ```js
 new Checkbox({ autoInit: true })